rails/rails/guides/source/4_1_release_notes.md

 ### `config/secrets.yml`

-Rails 4.1 will generate a new `secrets.yml` file in the `config` folder for new applications.
+Rails 4.1 generates a new `secrets.yml` file in the `config` folder.
 By default, this file contains the application's `secret_key_base`, but it could also be used to store other secrets such as access keys for external APIs.

-The secrets added to this file will be accessible via `Rails.application.secrets`.
+The secrets added to this file are accessible via `Rails.application.secrets`.
-For example, with the following `secrets.yml`:
+For example, with the following `config/secrets.yml`:

 ```yaml
 development: